Remittances to Mexican families rise to record high for February

 "Generous wage/income support fiscal transfers in the U.S., a very competitive MXN/USD level, and a deep contraction of activity and employment in Mexico have acted as both push and pull drivers of dollar remittances from the U.S. to Mexico," Ramos said.

-(Reporting by Anthony Esposito; Editing by David Alire Garcia and Bill Berkrot)
+(Reporting by Anthony Esposito; Editing by David Alire Garcia, Aurora Ellis and Bill Berkrot)

 ((anthony.esposito@tr.com; +5255 5282 7140;))